The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 This is a short summary of the technical part of the extension and how it was developed.
 It is meant as a reference for the internal TISS API, as well as documentation for the development of the extension.

-TISS Lightning Registrator was inspired by the [TISS Quick Registration Script](https://github.com/mangei/tissquickregistrationscript) by Manuel Geier which was used by many students.
-The script is a great tool, however there are various parts of it which have potential for improvement (additionally it is no longer maintained).
+TISS Lightning Registrator was inspired by the [TISS Quick Registration Script](https://github.com/mangei/tissquickregistrationscript) by Manuel Geier.
+The script is great, however there are various parts of it which have potential for improvement (additionally it is no longer maintained).
 The main goal of this extension was not to make a better version of the script, but to create a completely new tool which would be faster, more reliable and easier to use.

 ## Table of contents